top of page

 THE SOMERSET FOOD TRAIL FESTIVAL RETURNS!

-We had some amazing food adventures in the last Somerset Food Trail Festival – and we're delighted to announce that we're going to do it all again this July!
+The Somerset Food Trail Festival celebrates the best, most sustainably produced local food.
+After a break last year, we're delighted to announce that farmers, growers and food producers will be opening their doors to the public once again over a 10-day period this July.
 Mark the dates in your diary and get ready to explore the best locally sourced, sustainably produced food and drink the region has to offer.

 Many events on the Food Trail are free, but a few special events, such as the feasts, require you to buy tickets in advance.
 Participating pubs and restaurants celebrate local food with a special menu or tasting event.
 If in doubt, check with the venue before setting out.